 - Auto insurance available through USAA

 Is a USAA auto loan right for you?

 USAA auto loans are only available to members, and to qualify you’ll need to be a current or former military service member or be a cadet or midshipman — or have an eligible family member.
 If you’re eligible but not yet a USAA member, it could be worth joining to get access to USAA auto loans.

-USAA auto loans can be attractive for a number of reasons, including the discounted APRs, multiple repayment terms and no prepayment penalty.
+USAA auto loans can be attractive for a number of reasons, including the discounted APRs, multiple repayment term options and no prepayment penalty.